 The bright red on this resume catches the eye, but make sure your content keeps their attention.
 It includes space for your initials above your contact info for a personal touch.
 Since space is limited, keep your resume concise, focusing on relevant experience, education, and skills.

-Modern structured resume template
+Structured resume template

-White minimalist resume template
+Minimalist resume template

 With a sleek, minimalist design, this template is ideal for anyone who wants a modern look that emphasizes their qualifications and achievements without distractions.
 Just remember, photos are best saved for modeling or acting jobs.

-Bold traditional resume template
+Traditional resume template

 Basic resume template

 This clean, simple design emphasizes your key accomplishments and experience.
-The blue font subtly highlights job titles and degrees, perfect for those with diverse, relevant experience and education
+The blue font subtly highlights job titles and degrees, perfect for those with diverse, relevant experience and education.

 Extended resume template

-Classic leadership resume template
+Subtle resume template

 A clean, spacious layout that focuses on your leadership experience and qualifications.
 Perfect for advancing in your career or making a strong first impression in any industry.
 The built-in tips also simplify creating your resume.

-Simple bold resume template
+Turquoise resume template

 A straightforward design with bold headings that help your achievements stand out.
 Perfect for professionals who want to make an impact without clutter.
 Break up the text with bullet points to make your resume more skimmable.